michael-milette/highlightjs/README.md

 Limitations
 -----------
-The current version of highlightJS has only been tested with modern, up-to-date web browsers including Chrome, Firefox, Edge and IE11.
+The current version of highlightJS has been tested with up-to-date versions of most popular web browsers such as Chrome, Firefox, Safari, Edge and IE11.
+It could technically also be compatible with browsers that came out as far back 2012 however these have not been tested.

 Future Releases
 ---------------